-It is recommended to stay out of direct sunlight for at least one to two days after treatment.
-Post treatment area will be much more sensitive to light.
-After the initial period of recovery, the skin’s rough spots should be diminished, and the skin will be smoother.
+It is recommended to outdoor light exposure on the areas treated at least two days after treatment, even if the exposure is in the shade.
+Some redness and peeling for up to a week after is expected.
+After this period of recovery, the skin’s rough spots should be diminished, and the skin will be smoother.

 How Much Does Photodynamic Therapy (PDT) Cost in Birmingham?

-Photodynamic therapy is an advanced treatment for actinic keratoses.
-As such, not all insurance carriers cover the procedure.
+Photodynamic therapy is an advanced treatment for actinic keratoses that most insurances cover.
 We review your coverage after the consultation, as well as explain our payment options, which include cash, checks and major credit cards.
 Dermatologists of Birmingham also offers financing.

 Patient experience is our utmost priority.
 Our photodynamic therapy, or PDT, improves patient comfort while offering exceptional outcomes for actinic keratoses treatments.
 To learn more, contact us today to schedule your personal consultation.